lvl484/positioning-filter/migrations/README.md

 # MIGRATIONS

-Service creates container with PostgreSQL and migrate there default table/rules for user
+Migrate with using golang/migrate default table/rules for user In table must be created default user with name 'fuser' without any ruls with own password

 ## environment variables